-To be marked present for class, you must (1) complete the assigned readings, quizzes and exercises for that day by 9am (CST); (2) attend in person or on Zoom as specified in the Online Class Policies posted on TWEN; (3) participate in the class discussion, break-out rooms or live discussion boards, and (3) participate in any in-class polls.
+To be marked present for class, you must (1) complete the assigned readings, quizzes and exercises for that day by the start of class; (2) participate in the class discussion, and (3) participate in any inclass polls.
 If you miss more than five minutes of class for any reason (other than an approved accommodation), you will be counted as absent.
 Repeated tardiness will also result in being marked absent.
 If you must miss more than five minutes of class, you may still come to class provided that you do not cause an interruption.